Iansachs1/ReadMeGenerator/GeneratedReadMe.md

-# ReadMe Generator
+# Employee Tracker

   ## Description

-This application is a command line application that is designed to easily generate a professional readMe file for a project on github.
+This is the description of my project

 ## Table of Contents